Our Services

 While not a classic sign of Crohn's or UC, clay-colored or very pale stool can point to issues with bile flow, the liver, or pancreas.
 These issues are not typical of IBD but can occur alongside other digestive conditions.

-If you've noticed unusually pale stools and want to better understand what might be causing them, try using a free AI-powered symptom checker for clay-colored stool to explore potential causes and get personalized guidance before your next healthcare visit.
+If you've noticed unusually pale stools and want help understanding what might be going on, Ubie offers a free AI-powered symptom checker for clay-colored stool that can help you identify possible causes and determine whether you should speak with a healthcare provider.

 Most stool changes are not emergencies, but some symptoms need prompt medical attention: